Poudingue/Asteroids/README.md

 ## Compilation and Launch

+(You will need ocamlc)
 You can compile this game using the command line :
-(You will need ocamlc)

 ocamlc -o asteroids unix.cma graphics.cma parameters.ml functions.ml colors.ml objects.ml buttons.ml asteroids.ml
-(On windows write asteroids.exe instead of asteroids)
+(for windows, its asteroids.exe instead of asteroids)

-Run it with ./asteroids
+Run it with ./asteroids (.exe for windows)

+(Works both on linux and windows via powershell.
+Not sure for mac tho)

 ## Changelog